 - The entire course has 100 points maximum available.

-- Multiply your section percentage against the maximum points available, i.e. if you are getting 84% for homework, multiply 30 by 0.84.
+- Multiply your section percentage against the maximum points available, i.e. if you are getting 84% for assignments, multiply 30 by 0.84.

 - Add your section points together.